mvaled/mvaled-github-io-sources/content/2025/adding-code-is-easy.rst

 ========

 I planned to write about the impact of AI coding tools like aider_, codex_, and `Claude Code`_ on this 'adding code' game.
-But this post is large already, and I can always come back to this in another post.
+But let's not make a heap out of this post.

 .. _codex: https://openai.com/index/openai-codex/
 .. _aider: https://aider.chat/